mrMisterOwl/test_it/README.md

 Some warts:

   1) test 1 should be multi-threading 100 requests to the application, so I expect execution to be fast, but it isnt.
 Not sure if the application is throttled somehow or if I messed up my multi-treading code.
+At any rate, you may want to go get a coffee while test 1 executes.
   2) test 9 kept barfing and killing the script, so I commented it out.
   3) a couple of tests output curl command responses to the terminal during execution, which is confusing and annoying altho it doesnt mess up test execution.
 I tried to pass a -s in the curl commands to silence, but that didnt do the trick.
   4) one test that i didnt get around to writing was sending a shutdown command while many hash requests were executing to test that the app stops accepting requests.
 I'm just too tired at this point.  :-).
   5) I know that I should have created a test class so that I could just create new test class objects rather than defining the same variables each time I defined a new test.
+  6) I am reasonably sure that the test results that are output are accurate in terms of pass versus fail.
+I got some contradictory results when executing manually, so I tried to account for those while still generating accurate results.